szduniak-ba/Create-new-password/README.md

 # Lessons learnt
 On the way when I was creating the functionality I was facing following questions:
-- how to divide activities into pools?
+- how to project an activity diagram with time event
--
+- how to project diagram with double authentication in app

 # App link repo